 Most above-ground biomass equations for forests were developed from fieldwork in Indonesia (n = 18), Vietnam (17), Thailand (11), Southern China (10), Cambodia (8), Malaysia (5), and Papua New Guinea (1) (Tables 1; S1).
 Of the 17 above-ground equations from Vietnam, all were multi-species apart from two.
 In addition, 12 of these 17 equations were developed for tropical forests in one or two districts (Table S1), and were hence quite localized.

 The relatively large number of equations for Vietnam is due to the efforts of six institutions in Vietnam, working to create a national database as part of the UN REDD+ program (Phuong et al., 2012a).
 For Thailand, seven equations were multi-species versus four species-specific ones.
 Multi-species equations include those for dry evergreen, monsoon and mixed deciduous forests (Ogawa et al., 1965; Sabhasri et al., 1968; Viriyabuncha et al., 1996); species-specific equations were all developed for an evergreen forest in Nakhon Ratchasima, Thailand (Sabhasri et al., 1968).
 Of the 18 above-ground equations from Indonesia, four were species-specific and three were developed in a dry land forest (Krisnawati et al., 2012).
 Multi-species equations were available for lowland dipterocarp forest (Basuki et al., 2009), mixed dipterocarp forest (Samalca, 2007), lowland evergreen forest (Yamakura et al., 1986), heath forest (Miyamoto et al., 2007; Krisnawati et al., 2012) and dry land forest (Krisnawati et al., 2012).

 For Southern China, the five multi-species equations were for a seasonal rainforest (Feng et al., 1998; Zheng et al., 2000; Lü et al., 2010), a monsoon rainforest over limestone (Qi and Tang, 2008), and a tropical mountain rainforest (Huang et al., 1991).
 The remaining five species-specific equations were developed in a monsoon rainforest over limestone in Xishuangbanna (Qi and Tang, 2008).
-Cambodia and Malaysia had a total of seven multi-species equations, originating from deciduous, dipterocarp, evergreen and lowland forests (Table S1).
-Only one case study in Papua New Guinea developed a site-specific equation for a montane rainforest (Edwards and Grubb, 1977).
-The number of trees sampled for multi-species equations range from 28 for 21 species in a tropical wet seasonal rainforest in Xishuangbanna (Feng et al., 1998) to 509 trees for 66 species in the tropics and subtropics (Kiyono et al., 2010; Table S1).
+Cambodia and Malaysia had a total of seven multi-species equations, originating from deciduous, dipterocarp, b Equations do not belong to a specific country, and many were compiled with data collected worldwide.